 I “read” a lot of audiobooks these days – mostly during my daily commute.
 While it’s convenient AF, the format locks me out of a lot of self-pub authors who can’t afford a voice actor.
 Not fair to the authors – and perhaps not fair to me.

 While looking for a gateway novel to temper my audiobook addiction, I found Daisy Roberts is Dead.
-I’m not sure what I was expecting, but it wasn’t this.
+I’m not sure what I expected, but it wasn’t this.

 *** A spoiler-free review follows ***